Church of St. Mary Magdalene (Toronto): Variety of worship

-A variety of worship takes place at SMM: daily Masses, Morning Prayer, and Evening Prayer, as well as Solemn Masses on Sundays and important feasts of the Christian calendar.
-Far from being limited to traditional language liturgies, however, the parish also celebrates contemporary language liturgies based on the Canadian Book of Alternative Services.
-SMM's role in the development of liturgy in the Anglican Church of Canada can also be seen in claim that the "reordered" 1962 Eucharistic Rite contained in the BAS was partially inspired by developments at SMM.
-For some time the parish had experimented by literally cutting and pasting pages of the Canadian Book of Common Prayer into the Anglican Missal.
+The parish celebrates contemporary language liturgies based on the Canadian Book of Alternative Services.
+SMM was involved in the development of the "reordered" 1962 Eucharistic Rite contained in the BAS.
+For some time the parish had experimented by cutting and pasting pages of the Canadian Book of Common Prayer into the Anglican Missal.
 The resulting "reordered rite" combined the sequence of Roman usage, Canadian BCP prayers, and supplemental liturgical material (e.g. minor propers) from more ancient sources.

 Cultural references

-SMM was part of the composite that Robertson Davies used to form "St. Aidan's" in his novel The Cunning Man.
-Davies attended Mass there while still a Presbyterian and a student at Upper Canada College.
+SMM was part of the composite that Robertson Davies used to form "St. Aidan's" in his 1994 novel The Cunning Man.
+Davies attended Mass there while he was a Presbyterian student at Upper Canada College.
 The church is also mentioned in Marian Engel's "The Glassy Sea."

 Notable people

 On 3 July 1989, Queen Elizabeth The Queen Mother visited the church, participated in the Solemn Mass, and unveiled a national historic plaque to the memory of Healey Willan.